|Hours||Directions||Renew an Item||Search the Catalog||Online Resources||Digital Media Catalog||Freegal Music Service|

 Playaway is a preloaded digital audio player.
 It combines complete individual titles with an easy-to-use player - all in one small unit.
 Simply press play to start listening immediately – there is no need for a separate player.
-You may use your own headphones, or purchase a set of earbuds from the library for $2.
+You must use your own headphones.
 The loan period is three weeks.
 The Playaway can be renewed once for an additional three weeks if no holds are placed on the title.
-The overdue fee is 20˘ per day.
+The overdue fee is 20¢ per day.

 The library is a wonderful starting place for those seeking employment.
 Whether looking for a job in your current field or thinking about a career change, our Job Information Center has a number of books on resume writing, interviewing, and test preparation.
 The internet is a great search tool for job seekers.
 You can post your resume, view job postings on commercial job boards, research industries and companies, apply directly to a company online, obtain job search advice, and network with peers in association discussion forums.
 To help with online research, we have five computer terminals available to the public, as well as a wireless network for those who prefer to bring their own laptops.